 James was made chief engineer of Patowmack Navigation Company by George Washington to help promote navigation in the Upper Potomac area.

-The city of Shepherdstown hasn’t forgotten him with several historic markers in the city along with the James Ramsey Bridge that’s also named in his honor near the Bavarian Inn.
+Shepherdstown hasn’t forgotten him with several historic markers in the city, including the James Ramsey Bridge named in his honor near the Bavarian Inn.

 Wander Through O’Hurley’s General Store